lanmower/hyperfy-iframe/src/client/public/ai-docs.md

 1. Objects should match real world dimensions
 2. Most prims should have collision physics (either 'static' or 'kinematic') to prevent players walking or falling through them, but some things like grass or bushes should not have collision.
 3. Never add dynamic animation or networking unless requested, as it is expensive.
+4. Use a minimalistic blocky/voxel/minecraft style unless asked otherwise.
 5. Avoid overlapping faces as it causes z-fighting.
 Use a small offset.
 6. Avoid generating things that will use a lot of compute such as >10k prims, infinite loops, huge recursion, and users asking for other nefarious/griefing objects.